-You also should take a look at the church tower 13th century which is located in Meerbusch-Büderich.
+You also should take a look at the 13th century church tower which is located in Meerbusch-Büderich.
 Today it is used as a memorial for war victims.
 The entrance portal and the hanging cross inside the church have been designed by the artist Joseph Beuys.
-Not only for people who want to get married the chapel Niederdonk (15th century) stands for a pilgrimage and marriage chapel.
-A walk on the seat of nobility Dyckhof with it´s main building which attracts attention with numerous gables and an enormous tower with a several curved cover, gives you interesting insights.
-You clearly recognize the characteristics of the barogue style which had been added during there construction in 1666.
+Not only for people who want to get married the chapel Niederdonk (15th century), it is also a pilgrimage and marriage chapel.
+A walk through the seat of nobility Dyckhof with it’s main building which attracts attention with its numerous gables and an enormous tower with several curved roofs, gives you interesting sights.
+You clearly recognize the characteristics of the baroque style which had been added during the construction in 1666.
 A few more sightseeing points are the „Windmill in Osterath“ and the „Teloy mill“.
-One of the latest features is the Hospital of therapy for motorik, language therapy, therapy of creativity and nursing in Osterath.
+One of the latest features is the Hospital of Therapy for motorik, language therapy, therapy of creativity and nursing in Osterath.

-Meerbusch is situated opposite the provincial capital of Düsseldorf’s exhibition ground and airport, on the left-hand side of the river Rhine.
+Meerbusch is situated opposite the provincial capital of Düsseldorf’s exhibition fairground and airport, on the left-hand side of the river Rhine.
 The once independent boroughs of Büderich, llverich, Lank-Latum, Langst-Kierst, Nierst, Ossum-Bösinghoven, Osterath and Strümp make up the town’s districts today.
 The town was established in 1970 under the local government reform.
 Later on, Meerbusch successfully defended itself before the Land Constitution Court in Münster against the annexation attempts made by Düsseldorf and Krefeld.

 Adjacent towns are Willich, Krefeld, Duisburg, Düsseldorf, Neuss and Kaarst.

 The industrial estates in the districts of Strümp and Lank-Latum emerged in the 1960’s.
 These have been expanded up to the present day and new industrial estates have been built in Osterath.
-Numerous small and medium-sized companies have now reside in Meerbusch.
+Numerous small and medium-sized companies now reside in Meerbusch.
 Meerbusch has the second highest proportion of income millionaires in the resident population of North Rhine Westphalia.